-- Communications from the authorities: Letter from the head of the Knesset delegation to the IPU (March 2024); letter from the Speaker of the Palestinian National Council (October 2020) - Communication from the complainants: March 2024 - Communications to the authorities: Letter to the Knesset Speaker (December 2023); letter to the Speaker of the Palestinian National Council (December 2023) - Communication to the complainants: March 2024 provided their observations, stated that, "the numerous breaches of international law ... make it impossible to conclude that Mr. Barghouti was given a fair trial" and that guilt had therefore not been established.
+- Communication from the authorities: Letter from the head of the Knesset delegation to the IPU (March 2024) - Communication from the complainants: March 2024 - Communication to the authorities: Letter to the Knesset Speaker (January 2024) - Communication to the complainants: March 2024

+Mr. Barghouti's arrest and prosecution, alleging that he was ill-treated, especially at the start of his detention, and was denied access to legal counsel.
+The Committee appointed a legal expert and lawyer, Mr. Simon Foreman, to report on the trial.
+His 2003 report, on which the Israeli authorities have not provided their observations, stated that, "the numerous breaches of international law ... make it impossible to conclude that Mr. Barghouti was given a fair trial" and that guilt had therefore not been established.

 Mr. Foreman stated in his report that those breaches started with the illegal arrest and transfer of Mr. Barghouti to Israel in violation of the Oslo Agreements and the Fourth Geneva Convention.
 According to the report, Mr. Barghouti's claims that he was subjected to cruel, inhuman and degrading treatment during the interrogations have never been investigated.
-Regarding the conduct of the trial proceedings, the trial observer indicated that none of the prosecution witnesses, all Palestinians, had testified against Mr. Barghouti and provided any evidence of his involvement in the acts of which he is accused.
+The trial observer indicated that none of the prosecution witnesses, all Palestinians, had testified against Mr. Barghouti and provided any evidence of his involvement in the acts of which he is accused.
 On the contrary, some of them contested their "confessions" as having been obtained under duress, while others stated that they were forced to sign documents in Hebrew that they did not understand, and others took the opportunity to denounce Israeli politics in the occupied territories.
 Moreover, according to one of the sources, on 6 April 2003 the court reportedly accepted as Mr. Barghouti's testimony a report written by the Israeli intelligence services that Mr. Barghouti had refused to sign.
-Mr. Foreman also noted that, at the first hearings, the public present in the court room displayed a hostile attitude, calling Mr. Barghouti a "murderer, terrorist".